Published:

 How does split payment work in practice?

-An example: on a marketplace for regional products, a customer orders goods worth CHF 150.
+An example: On a marketplace for regional products, a customer orders goods worth EUR 150.
 The marketplace charges a 10% commission.
 At checkout, the customer pays via the PSP.
-The PSP automatically splits the payment: CHF 15 go to the marketplace (commission), CHF 135 go directly to the merchant.
-The money never passes through a marketplace account.
+This automatically splits the payment: EUR 15 goes to the marketplace (commission), and EUR 135 goes directly to the Comerciante.
+The money never flows through an account of the marketplace.

-Since the marketplace does not receive customer funds, the licensing requirement under the BankG generally does not apply.
-AMLA applicability is also typically not given when the structure is properly designed, because the marketplace does not act as a financial intermediary.
-The compliance burden lies with the PSP, which is itself regulated and handles the KYC obligations for the sub-merchants.
+Since the marketplace does not accept customer funds, the licensing requirement under the BankA is generally omitted.
+Also, AMLA subordination is typically not given with a clean design, as the marketplace does not act as a financial intermediary.
+The compliance burden lies with the PSP, which in turn is regulated and handles the KYC obligations for the sub-Comerciantes.

 Customer funds in own account? | Yes | No |